WinterTechForum/skybar/README.md

 - `skybar.webUi.port`: port for web ui, defaults to `54321`.
 Or use 0 to have it pick an available port.
 - `skybar.source.fsPath`: filesystem path to source

-These can be specified in a properties file that is specified in the `skybar.configFile` system property, or specified one at a time with system properties.
-If both are present, the system property-defined config values are used.
+These can be specified in a properties file that is specified in the `skybar.config` system property or `SKYBAR_CONFIG` env var, or specified one at a time with system properties.
+System props, env vars, and the ocnfig file's contents are checked in that order.

 You can also specify them as environment variables in all-caps form with underscores instead of dots, e.g. `SKYBAR_SOURCE_FSPATH`.